• S&P 500: 5598.5 +26.43 +0.47%

 Tenant Overview

-One of the reasons that Starbucks has done so well in dominating the upmarket coffee industry is its high-quality real estate locations.
+One of the reasons that Starbucks has been able to dominate the upmarket coffee industry is its high-quality real estate locations.
 The business has a variety of criteria that they look for in picking a successful location.

 By branding its coffee as gourmet and upscale, and identifying more affluent locations, Starbucks has enabled itself to set higher prices – which also means that it caters to a higher-income clientele.
-For local stores (i.e., those not in major city business districts), Starbucks looks for areas with a median household income of $60,000 or more.
+For local stores (i.e., those not in major city business districts), Starbucks looks for areas with a median household income of $70,000 or more.
+This ensures the location will have a customer base with disposable income to support its premium pricing.

-When you’re looking into a Starbucks single tenant NNN investment for sale, you may want to consider some of the factors outlined in the table below.
+When you’re looking into a Starbucks NNN lease for sale, you may want to consider some of the factors outlined in the table below.

 Starbucks NNN Lease Overview